ISO 27001 Gap Assessment

 Phase 2: Gather Evidence

-Using existing documentation and subject matter expert interviews, Holocron Cyber gather evidence of compliance with the ISO27001 standard.
+Using existing documentation and subject matter expert interviews, Holocron Cyber gather evidence of compliance with the ISO 27001 standard.
 This phase may involve several interviews with members of the organisation in order to gain a comprehensive understanding of the organisation.

 Phase 3: Analyse & Assess

 The evidence collected during the previous phase is compiled and examined.
-Analysis of this evidence is conducted to measure the compliance level to the ISO27001 standard.
+Analysis of this evidence is conducted to measure the compliance level to the ISO 27001 standard.
 A formal set of criteria must be met for each level of maturity.
 Areas of non-compliance are assessed, and the results are placed into a formalised report, providing guidance on areas that require attention.

 The 3-phase approach can be customised to suit your timeframe and requirements, however, it will typically be a 4-week timeframe with the following breakdown of tasks:

-What is ISO27001?
+What is ISO 27001?

 ISO27001 is an international standard that outlines how to effectively manage information security.
 The standard was originally published jointly by the International Organisation for Standardisation (ISO) and the International Electrotechnical Commission (IEC) in 2005 and revised in 2013.

-By achieving certification, your organisation is proving that a mature and comprehensive Information Security Management System (ISMS) is in place and managed.
+By achieving ISO 27001 certification, your organisation is proving that a mature and comprehensive Information Security Management System (ISMS) is in place and managed.
 This can improve existing relations with clients by demonstrating that you value information security.

-The Benefits for Your Organisation
+The Benefits of preparing for

 Improved Security

-The ISO27001 standard provides a comprehensive framework for managing information security, and helps organisations to ensure that they have adequate controls in place to protect their data.
+The ISO 27001 standard provides a comprehensive framework for managing information security, and helps organisations to ensure that they have adequate controls in place to protect their data.

 Enhanced Reputation